y-mehta/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-01-Identity-Misuse.md

 - Adhere to the principle of least privilege when provisioning connections to external services.
 - Ensure applications use dedicated service accounts rather than user accounts.
 - Ensure applications use a single consistent identity across all their connections, rather than a different identity for each.
-- Ensure proper audit trail is maintained to identify the actor behind each action performed through the shared connection.
+- Ensure a proper audit trail is maintained to identify the actor behind actions performed through the shared connection.

 ## References